-The main reason of my trip to the Peruvian Amazon was to experience the ayahuasca plant served according to the Peruvian traditions and by a female healer.
+The main reason for my trip to the Peruvian Amazon was to experience the ayahuasca plant served according to the Peruvian traditions and by a female healer.
 Up until this trip, I had attended dozens of medicine ceremonies, all of which were led by Colombian male shamans.
 I had a calling and had to listen to it.

 My ayahuasca journey

 In the last few years of my life, I have been so fortunate to realize the dreams I’ve had.
 Now when I look back, I laugh at the rat race I have been a part of to gain more material or status than others.
-It is so liberating to finally being able to see that we all exist as ‘one’ and there’s no success in anything unless we all succeed together.
+It is so liberating to finally be able to see that we all exist as ‘one’ and there’s no success in anything unless we all succeed together.

 How Ayahuasca cured my Hepatitis B: